Thinking through drawing: National Gallery

 - investigate and understand composition and structure of painting through drawing

 - Achieve confidence to start using a sketchbook in a public space

 - Learn about different eras of painting through history by studying them in the flesh.

 What level is the course and do I need any particular skills?

-- You want to learn more about how to draw
+- You want to learn more about drawing methods

 - You have not used a sketchbook before

 - You need more confidence drawing different things

 - You’d like to explore different ways of sketchbook drawing.